How to Evaluate a College Wrestling Program

 -Monique Cabrera

 Your selection will be entirely individual.
 Someone else's decision to be a part of one program will most likely not be the same for you.
-Take the time you need to fully understand what a program is offering you and if it fits with your goals.
+Take the time you need to fully understand what a program is offering you and how it fits with your goals.
 Remember, a happy wrestler is a dangerous wrestler.
 When you are happy with your school and wrestling team, you will find growth!

 Katherine Shai